Continuum Robot State Estimation with Actuation Uncertainty: Concentric Tube Robot Experiments

 \section{Concentric Tube Robot Experiments}

-Finally, we apply our framework to a real-world surgical concentric tube robot (Figure~\ref{fig:experiment_setup}).
-An arm of the Virtuoso system is comprised of two telescoping tubes which are actuated by independently rotating and translating at their bases.
-However, the long endoscope channel can induce torsion/backlash, leading to significant actuation uncertainty.
+Finally, we apply our framework to the Virtuoso endoscopic concentric tube robot (Fig.~\ref{fig:intro_figure}).
+Each arm consists of two telescoping Nitinol tubes ($\approx$1\,mm diameter, 40\,mm max length) actuated by independent base rotation and translation.
+The long endoscopic channel introduces torsion and backlash, leading to significant actuation uncertainty.

-Since the inner tube is straight, we model the (left) arm relatively simply by attaching two Cosserat rod graphs (see Figure \ref{fig:cosserat_graph}) in series.
-The outer tube is given a prior pose (\ref{eq:pose_prior}) based on its rotation, and insertion actuation is enforced by an appropriate $\Delta s$.
+Since the inner tube is straight, we model the arm as two Cosserat rod graphs (see Fig.~\ref{fig:cosserat_graph}) in series.
+The precurved outer tube is given a prior base pose (\ref{eq:pose_prior}) from its rotation angle; insertion actuation is enforced by an appropriate $\Delta s$.
 The inner tube is set similarly by connecting its base pose to the outer tube tip pose.
 Actuation uncertainty is incorporated by setting the covariance on these base poses.

+For sensing, an NDI Aurora tracker coil is adhered at the tip, and interaction forces are measured using an ATI Nano17 force sensor via a silicone phantom (Fig.~\ref{fig:intro_figure}).
+All signals are recorded in ROS 2.

-We use ROS2 to record all data streams from the the tracker, force sensor, and the robot.
-We collected an initial data set without the robot to calibrate the force sensor rotation to the tracker.
-Next, we collected a calibration data set to calibrate the overall setup, teleoperating the robot to move around its workspace while palpating the blue silicone object, imparting contact forces.
-Using this data, we performed a joint maximum likelihood optimization to estimate: tracker pose, tube curvatures, tube bending/torsion stiffness, and all actuation noise parameters.
-We collected a second data set for evaluation of two operating modes.
-Example snapshots are shown in Figure \ref{fig:intro_figure}, and detailed results in Figure \ref{fig:experiment_results}.
+We first collect an initial dataset for calibration in which the robot is teleoperated throughout the workspace, palpating the phantom and exciting contact forces.
+A joint maximum-likelihood optimization is used to estimate force sensor alignment, tracker pose, tube stiffness, and noise parameters.
+A similar evaluation dataset is then used to test two operating modes.
+Representative results are shown in Fig.~\ref{fig:intro_figure}, with quantitative results provided in Fig.~\ref{fig:experiment_results}.

-All of the measured values typically lie within the uncertainty envelopes, indicating good calibration.
-Given known tip force, the forward model was able to accurately estimate shape.
-The inverse force sensing application was also reasonably accurate.
-However, tip force sensing is ill-conditioned in the axial $z$ direction, likely due to high stiffness compared with tracker noise.
-Indeed, the estimated $z$ force was nearly identical to the prior, indicating a lack of information.
-Therefore, additional information should be used for fully accurate 3D force sensing.
+We additionally perform an ablation study comparing Mahalanobis error (i.e., $\sqrt{\mathrm{NEES}}$) with and without actuation noise included in the estimation model, in order to evaluate the impact of neglecting actuation uncertainty.
+Results are shown in Fig.~\ref{fig:experiment_input_noise}.